PhiliptheGinger/cap-predictor/docs/chatbot_frontend.md

 text for further processing.
 When `--summarize` is used on its own, the response is the summary text; add `--json` to get a JSON object instead.

+Domain allow/block lists for GDELT results can be supplied through the `NEWS_ALLOWED_DOMAINS` and `NEWS_BLOCKED_DOMAINS` environment variables.

 ## Connector intents

 The chatbot understands simple phrases to pull data from a few external